citp/privacy-policy-historical/p/pa/pay/paypal.com.au.md

-> *The following text is extracted and transformed from the paypal.com.au privacy policy that was archived on 2016-03-23.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160323020538id_/https%3A//www.paypal.com/au/webapps/mpp/ua/privacy-full) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the paypal.com.au privacy policy that was archived on 2016-12-29.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161229053720id_/https%3A//www.paypal.com/au/webapps/mpp/ua/privacy-full) for the most accurate reproduction.*

 # PayPal

 >> [View all legal agreements](https://www.paypal.com/au/webapps/mpp/ua/legalhub-full "Legal Agreements")

-Effective Date: July 1, 2015
+Last Update: 19 October, 2016

 This Privacy Policy describes your privacy rights regarding our collection, use, storage, sharing and protection of your personal information.
 It applies to the PayPal website and all related sites, applications, services and tools regardless of how you access or use them.